InfraKiwi/kiwi-provider/docs/core/README.md

 Below is a chart that represents the high-level architecture of the development/deployment flow of a kiwi-provider archive.

-Note: the yellow blocks are all kiwi executables.
+Note: the yellow blocks are all kiwi-provider executables.

 ```mermaid
 flowchart TD